 The Jordan Bakery serves fresh coffee and a selection of dishes of the day, charcuteries, breads, dips, cheeses and pastries.
 If the weather is good sit on the deck with awesome views or just go and sit on the lawn

-The luxurious Jordan Suites, located amongst the vineyards and trees with beautiful views of the winelands are spacious, modern and ultra-comfy interiors with plenty of luxurious like egyptian cotton linen on king-sized beds, highly rated accommodation with great reviews.
+The luxurious Jordan Suites, located amongst the vineyards and trees with beautiful views of the Winelands are spacious, modern, and ultra-comfy interiors with plenty of luxury like Egyptian cotton linen on king-sized beds, highly rated accommodation with great reviews.

 JC Le Roux